 Feel free to run SQL query in the console just from your code!
-Press Alt+Enter and select proper option.
+Press Alt+Enter and select the appropriate option.
 Results will be shown in the database console.
-If you lack some parameters (WHERE condition which depend on variable, for example), the IDE will ask you to provide it in a special window.
+If any parameters are missing (for example, WHERE condition which depends on variable), the IDE will ask you to provide it in a special window.

 You can also export and import DDL data sources just from the database tool window.

-If we have a few data sources, we can select them and compare.
+If we have several data sources, we can select them and compare.
 Found some difference?
 Migrate between data sources with a single button.

 And one more important thing for today.
 Do you need to find where you use a certain column or table?
 Just select it in the database tool window and invoke Find Usages with Alt+F7:

 Now you see why you really don’t need any external database management software.
 All you need is already inside your IDE!
 Just add a data source and start working with your database.
 No need to switch: you can handle your data quickly, conveniently and reliably using just one window.